Christmas is a time for giving, so we’re giving a shout-out to our wonderful neighbours on Falmouth’s Old High Street.

-There’s a great selection of food and drink emporiums on the High Street and you can easily feed yourself in style without leaving the street.
+There’s a great selection of food and drink emporiums on The Old High Street, and you can easily feed yourself in style without leaving the street.

-For breakfast or a light lunch I recommend Stones Bakery, their pastries are divine.
+For breakfast or a light lunch, I recommend Stones Bakery, their pastries are divine.
 Wash it down with a coffee from Beacon.
-Follow up with dinner at Restaurant Four, Restaurant Mine, Thai Orchid or Star & Garter which has tables with a breath-taking harbour view.
+Follow up with dinner at Restaurant Mine in a lively courtyard setting, seafood restaurant Hevva, or small plates from underground at The Mulberry.
 Finish with cocktails at Chintz Symposium, and their sister venue Underland (literally underneath)!

 Where To Buy Artisan Gifts In Falmouth?

-The self-styled “Artisan Quarter” of Falmouth, we are home to several creative arts businesses.
-There’s Inspire Makers, of course, then a few doors down you will find Mirri Damer, an exceptional jeweller who crafts the most amazing pieces of from gold and precious stones.
+The self-styled “Artisan Quarter” of Falmouth, we are home to many creative arts businesses.
+There’s Inspire Makers, of course, then a few doors down you will find Mirri Damer, an exceptional jeweller who crafts the most amazing pieces from gold and precious stones.
 New to Falmouth’s Old High Street is Studio Dor and Ondine Ash – both of which are beautifully curated with gorgeous clothing and homewares.

 Jezebel houses a jeweller/piercer and tattoo artist, plus a selection of work by local artists.
-Stitches & Cream are purveyors of the finest independent haberdashery, fabrics and wools and also offer workshops.
-Star Glazers pottery and painting cafe has something for all ages whether that be a few hours painting with the kids, or spending an evening with friends at a “gin and paint” session.
+Stitches & Cream are purveyors of the finest independent haberdashery and wools and also offer workshops.
+Star Glazers pottery and painting cafe has something for all ages whether that be a few hours painting with the kids or spending an evening with friends at a “gin and paint” session.
 Explore our Cornish Gift Guide blog for more inspiration.

 Clothes and Homeware Shops In Falmouth